mathieucarbou/YaSolR/docs/build.md

 - Any RobotDyn: they include a ZCD circuit, but it is not very good
 - [JSY-MK-194G](https://aliexpress.com/item/1005007371816324.html) (this JSY has a built-in ZCD circuit, so you can use it with a Random SSR without the need of an external ZCD module)
 - [ZCD module from Daniel S.](https://www.pcbway.com/project/shareproject/Zero_Cross_Detector_a707a878.html) (**recommended**)
     - [UPM-01 DIN Rail Mount for PCB 72mm x 20mm](https://aliexpress.com/item/4000272944733.html) (DIN Rail enclosure for the ZCD module above)

-> ##### TIP
->
+!!! tip

-> I often order batches of this good ZCD module on PCBWay to get them cheaper and split the cost with friends.
+I often order batches of this good ZCD module on PCBWay to get them cheaper and split the cost with friends.
-> So if you need one, look at the [YaSolR Pro page to see if I have some stock left](https://yasolr.carbou.me/pro#zero-cross-detection-modules)
+So if you need one, look at the [YaSolR Pro page to see if I have some stock left](https://yasolr.carbou.me/pro#zero-cross-detection-modules)
-{: .block-tip }

 #### RobotDyn (not recommended)